Motiva/vtkESQui/Documentation/Guide/guide_en.rst

 1  vtkPolyData object Defines synchronization mesh Optional == ================== ============================ ========

-By default, main input data will be set as a vtkPolyData object.
-Optionally it could be read from a vtp file, specifying the *FileName* attribute.
+By default, main input data shall be set as a vtkPolyData object.
+This first input is mandatory.
 The optional input, source, will be specified as vtkPolyData object.

 Prior to an update, an initialization of the object, through Init() function, is required, if the model is not included in a vtkScenarioElement_.
 In case the models is part of a vtkScenarioElement_ object, the element itself will initialize the model.

-After an update the object output will contain the synchronized mesh, if source mesh has been set.
+After an update the object output will contain the synchronized mesh, obtained through a smoothing process using vtkSmoothPolyData, if source mesh has been set.

-Every model has its own transform function with its own transform matrix.
-This matrix could be replaced by setting it before model initialization.
-According to transformation matrix values, the model actor will be updated.
-The transformed mesh will be available by retrieving the model actor.

 This class is inherited by vtkVisualizationModel_, vtkCollisionModel_ and vtkDeformationModel_.